 The Department of Pediatrics has full responsibility for the education in Pediatrics of the medical students of the James H. Quillen College of Medicine.
 The third year Pediatric clerkship is one of the most popular clerkships largely due to the students' interactions with the Pediatric house staff.
 Many opportunities exist for teaching medical students, nursing students and junior house staff.

-A wide range of educational conferences are scheduled to augment the Pediatric residents’ formal education.
-They include Morning Report, Grand Rounds, Journal Club, Morbidity and Mortality review, board review sessions, ambulatory care conferences, subspecialty lectures, Critical Care and Neonatology lectures and Pediatrics/Psychiatry lecture.
+A wide range of educational conferences are scheduled to augment the Pediatric residents' formal education.
+They include Morning Report, Grand Rounds, Journal Club, Morbidity and Mortality review, board review sessions, subspecialty lectures, Critical Care and Neonatology lectures.
 The Department of Pediatrics regularly hosts visiting professors who provide additional educational opportunities for the faculty and residents.
 Through the Quillen College of Medicine, the Pediatric residents have regularly scheduled sessions in the Human Patient Simulator lab to practice critical care skills.

 Residency training in Psychiatry and Behavioral Health Sciences is an accredited four-year program that provides training in a variety of clinical settings, under the supervision of a dedicated faculty.
 The program is also approved for a five-year combined residency in Psychiatry and Internal Medicine.

 The Department of Psychiatry is based at the historic James H. Quillen Veterans Affairs Medical Center (VAMC) at Mountain Home, TN.
 Inpatient training is provided at VAMC, JCMC and Woodridge Psychiatric Hospital.
 All inpatient facilities are JCAHO-accredited.